elnabo/json2object/README.md

 Errors yielded during the initialization are stored in an array `warnings:Array<Error>` for that reason no `warnings` variable can be defined in a object tagged with the `@:build` meta.

+Some variables can be ignored by using the `@:jignore` metadata.

 ## Installation

 ```